- Everything goes back to Start

 - Websites — Pin a favorite website to Start for an easy launch point.

-For even more things to pin, see Pin things to Start.
+For even more things to pin, see Pin apps to Start.

 Move things around